metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/freeze-sol-payment.md

 The Freeze Escrow PDA account will keep track of several parameters such as:

-- How many Frozen NFTs were minted through this guard.
+- How many Frozen Assets were minted through this guard.
-- When was the first Frozen NFT minted via this guard as the Freeze Period starts counting after that.
+- When was the first Frozen Asset minted via this guard as the Freeze Period starts counting after that.

 When initializing this Freeze Escrow account, we must provide the following arguments to the route instruction of the guard:

 - **Path** = `initialize`: Selects the path to execute in the route instruction.
 - **Destination**: The address of the wallet that should eventually receive all payments related to this guard.
 - **Period**: The amount of time in seconds that the Freeze Period should last.
-This can be a maximum of 30 days (2,592,000 seconds) and it will start from the very first Frozen NFT minted via this guard.
-The Freeze Period provides a safety mechanism to ensure Frozen NFTs can eventually be thawed even if the Candy Machine never mints out.
+This can be a maximum of 30 days (2,592,000 seconds) and it will start from the very first Frozen Asset minted via this guard.
+The Freeze Period provides a safety mechanism to ensure Frozen Assets can eventually be thawed even if the Candy Machine never mints out.
 - **Candy Guard Authority**: The authority of the Candy Guard account as a Signer.

 {% diagram  %}